illusion0001/illusion0001.github.io/_posts/_supporters.md

 # Patreon Supporters

-Thanks to the following folks who supported me on Patreon.
+Thanks to the following folks who supported me on my [Patreon](https://www.patreon.com/illusion0001) page.

 You guys are awesome!